WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part2/index.md

 title: Part 2 - Quantifying Electricity; Amps, Volts, and Watts
 ---

 In part 1 of our electronics primer we got an understanding of the physical nature of electricity.
-In this part, we're going to start to look at some of the practical aspects that arise from the atomic behavior of electricity.
+In this part, we're going to start to look at some of the practical aspects that arise from that nature.

-## Measuring Electricity's Ability to do Work; Amount and Force
+## Electricity's Ability to do Work; Amount and Force

 Electricity is useful because of its ability to do work.
 We can heat with electricity, generate light, and use the magnetic force of electricity to turn electric motors that propel our cars, vacuum our houses, and mix our smoothies.